 Korg B1SP 88 Weighted Key Digital Piano

 The Korg B1SP has 88 natural weighted hammer action keys, eight digitally sampled sounds with 120-voice polyphony, a built-in sound system, stand, bench, and three pedal board.
-At $599.99, the piano is great value and is perfect for practicing at home.
+The piano is great value and is perfect for practicing at home.
 Its sound will not even compare to an upright piano, but it still has a nice tone to it.